samdanTetteh/Kotlin-MPP-Android-IOS/README.md

 It gives you the ability to write software for a wide range of platforms sharing one code base(the business logic) not just mobile with a language that is already popular with developers.
 Koltin syntax is very similar to swift, making it easier to pick up by IOS developers.

-Kotlin Multiplatform is really about pragmatic programming to help meet the growing demand to develop mobile applications on multiple platforms – a clean, clear way to avoid having to write the code twice.
+Although initially the app architecture can take some getting use to, Kotlin multiplatform is really about pragmatic programming to help meet the growing demand to develop mobile applications on multiple platforms – a clean, clear way to avoid having to write the code twice.

 #### How it works